mauricioelliff/laravel_contabilidad/README.md

 # contabilidad

-This is example code of my working in Laravel.
+Laravel.
-This is a module inside a project, using nwidart modules.
+This is a module inside a project, using DDD and nwidart modules.

 The project has spanish words.